tschneidereit/proposal-typed-objects/explainer.md

 ## Instantiation

-### Instantiating struct types
+### Instantiating Struct Types

-You can create an instance of a struct type using the `new` operator:
+You can create an instance of a Struct Type using the `new` operator:

 ```js
 const Point = new StructType([{ name: "x", type: float64 }, { name: "y", type: float64 }]);